ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include screenshot.html source="/images/windows/10/network-connections-context-menu-rename.png" %}

-    7. To share our Internet connection with the EV3, Double-click the network connection with the Internet connection that you noted earlier (**not** the one we just renamed).
+    7. To share our Internet connection with the EV3, double-click the Internet network connection that you noted earlier (**not** the one we just renamed).
 This will show the connection status.

         {% include screenshot.html source="/images/windows/10/network-connections-internet-adapter.png" %}